lcs27/LaTeX-template/README.md

 *Oooops, the template is usable, but I am writing the documentation and please wait several days!*

 ## Language support
-*Oooops, I am trying to implement this and please wait several days before using this functionality!*
+*Oooops, the template is usable, but I am writing the documentation and please wait several days!*

 ## Implementing issues